 The white component feet are placed on top of 4 sharp steel spikes and sit snugly thanks to a soft plastic insert.
 They work comparable to Finite Elemente Ceraballs that way.
-The feet themselves come in two flavours: with velvet top layer and with neoprene top layer.
+The feet themselves come in two flavors: with velvet top layer and with neoprene top layer.
 The manual states that the velvet ones can be used in circumstances where the listening room is well-treated and some over-damping can take place if the neoprene pads are used.
 I found the opposite to be true with the velvet ones sounding more “filtered”, softer and lacking some bass articulation compared to the neoprene ones.

 Additionally there are also two sets of pads for under the rack’s feet: black neoprene ones and white polyamide ones.
 I understand from the manual that the white ones are default while the black neoprene ones are to be used in situations where the listening room is under-damped (very lively).
 For this one I didn’t experiment and chose the harder wite ones for their suspected better articulation.
 After all, my system had been tuned using a Spider rack: racks do not get any more direct-coupled than that.